khofstadter/navigatingthedigitalworld.com/docs/content-production.md

 #### thoughts
+- use it or loose it: If you don't use a software for a while, you will forget how things work, where things are.
+So, if you think you will use these software in years, try to work with them regularly. <!-- link this to old people's brains, my pain in my feet -->
 - record in high definition if you have space
 - before you start working with a software, read many articles comparing alternatives
 - as with photography, consider light and composition first